chukevh/ecommerce-store/README.md

 Runs the backend server in the development mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

-The server will be ready to make API calls once it is connected to a MongoDB
+The server will be ready to make API calls once it is connected to a MongoDB.

 After running the backend server you can start the frontend project using: